LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 - Update of a list item name
 - Update of a list item status (checked/unchecked)

+DELETE endpoints will not be implemented, as they simply introduce respect of the table's constraints with the many foreign keys referenced between tables, introducing "difficulty" only in the sense that deletion of data should be handled in the proper order.
+Not exactly a lot to learn in this exercise, and this is not exactly a real product that will have real users, so the feature will not be missed.

 Tests do neither cover all the code nor all the exceptions that the application can throw, as a full coverage would not mean much for this application that is not intended to have users, and writing tests was simply a mean to learn a new skill, and have a better toolset for my next coding experience.